jamesgolden1/deep_network_low_dim_vis/README.md

-# A deep network learns to classify low-dimensional data by curving the input space
+# A deep network learns to classify low-dimensional data by warping input space

 “…Trained networks… contract space at the center of decision volumes and expand space in the vicinity of decision boundaries” – Nayebi & Ganguli, 2017